LeanderKafemann/buttonpad/README.md

 - macOS: For fully colorable buttons, install `tkmacosx`.
 When unavailable, ButtonPad falls back to the system `tk.Button` (colors may not update on some macOS builds).
 You’ll see a console message suggesting: `pip install tkmacosx`.
 - Dialog helpers use `pymsgbox` and are re-exported for convenience.

-## Examples

-See the `examples/` folder for small apps built with ButtonPad: games (Connect Four, Simon, Lights Out, Tic Tac Toe, 2048, etc.), utilities, and demos of merged controls, menus, status bars, hover callbacks, and hotkeys.

-There is also a `launcher.py` script that presents a ButtonPad-based menu to run the included examples.